outerbounds/whisper-metaflow/README.md

 The Docker image we leave as the default is available in [Docker Hub](https://hub.docker.com/repository/docker/eddieob/whisper-gpu).

 The batch queue will be unique based on how your Metaflow deployment is configured.
-If you intend to always use the same batch queue, you can set the `METAFLOW_BATCH_JOB_QUEUE` environment variable and remove the `queue` argument from the `@batch()` decorator in `youtube_video_transcriber.py`.
+You can set batch queue in your Metaflow config, the `METAFLOW_BATCH_JOB_QUEUE` environment variable, or the `queue` argument from the `@batch()` decorator in `youtube_video_transcriber.py`.
 You could also change the `@batch` decorator to [`@kubernetes`](https://docs.metaflow.org/api/step-decorators/kubernetes), if you opt to use [Metaflow with Kubernetes](https://github.com/valayDave/metaflow-on-kubernetes-docs).